adamfairholm/PyroStreams-Vimeo-Field-Type/readme.md

 ## API Call Caching

 In version 1.1, cache is set manually to 150 minutes.
-In version 1.2, which will work with PyroCMS 2.2, you will be able to set the cache via a tag.

 ## Note about Image Caching